 Winner of the 2009 International Conductors’ Workshop and Competition, Chaowen Ting’s conducting has been hailed as “brilliant” and that her “conducting style communicated a clear sense of direction for the orchestra and the audience,” and did “a remarkable job with the many nuances on this stunningly beautiful selection.”
-Recently named Music Director of NANOWorks (North American New Opera Workshops), Ting is founder and Music Director of Café Momus Contemporary Music Ensemble, a group combining contemporary classical music and theater based in Atlanta, GA.
+Recently named Music Director of NANOWorks Opera (North American New Opera Workshops), Ting is also founder and Music Director of Café Momus Contemporary Music Ensemble, a group combining contemporary music and theater.
 Ting also serves as Conductor of the Georgia Tech Symphony Orchestra.

 A protégé of Bernard Haitink, Ting studied with the maestro at the Lucerne Festival and was later invited by Haitink to observe his work with the Boston Symphony Orchestra and Chicago Symphony Orchestra.
 Ting was appointed as Conducting Fellow of the Rochester Philharmonic Orchestra in September 2012 and has conducted the RPO in its matinee concert.
 Former positions she held include Conductor and Music Director of the Cincinnati Sinfonietta, Conductor of the Mercer/Macon Symphony Youth Orchestra, and Apprentice Conductor of the Macon Symphony Orchestra.
 Outside of the U.S., she has conducted the BBC Concert Orchestra (UK), Lucerne Festival Strings (Switzerland), Berlin Sinfonietta (Germany), Mihail Jora Bacau Philharmonic (Romania), Zagreb Philharmonic Orchestra (Croatia), and St. Petersburg Chamber Philharmonic (Russia) in workshops and competitions, and guest conducted the Orquesta Filarmónica de Honduras (Honduras) in 2009.